-Rod Abernethy’s double album “The Man I’m Supposed To Be” reached No.9 in June 2018 and No.35 for the year 2018 on Folk Alliance International’s Folk DJ chart.
-He is an authentic southern folk troubadour, master acoustic guitarist and award-winning soundtrack composer for film, TV and video games.
+Rod Abernethy is the 2019 Winner of American Songwriter's Bob Dylan Song Contest.
+His album "The Man I'm Supposed To Be" reached No. 9 in June 2018 on Folk Alliance International's Folk DJ Chart and he's performed as a featured artist at many Folk Alliance International conferences around the country.
+Rod is a unique blend of a authentic southern folk troubadour, master acoustic guitarist and award winning composer for film, TV and video games.

 Rod has been a major force in the North Carolina music scene for decades, having played in North Carolina 80’s bands Arrogance and Glass Moon and recorded albums for major labels Warner Bros, MCA and Elektra Records.
 As a composer, he has scored and produced music for over 80 video games including the Electronic Art's blockbuster hit "Dead Space" which won a BAFTA Award in 2009 for Best Original Score and Tolkien's "The Hobbit" for Vivendi Universal and won Video Game Soundtrack Of The Year in 2003.
 Rod is also an adjunct professor of music composition at the University of North Carolina School of the Arts in Winston Salem, NC.